Enhancing Flexibility and Efficiency in Teaching and Learning

 Employee Laptop Loaner Program

-A limited number of Windows and MacBook laptops will be avaialble for employees to temporarily loan in order to facilitate project work, take the place of systems which are being repaired, and/or for use by employee-invited guests of the college for presentations or group work.
-The Employee Loaner Laptop Program will be offered in conjunction with Library Services starting in the Fall of 2025.
+A limited number of Windows and MacBook laptops are avaialble for employees to temporarily loan in order to facilitate project work, take the place of systems which are being repaired, and/or for use by employee-invited guests of the college for presentations or group work.
+The Employee Loaner Laptop may be acquired at the User Services Help Desk during regular business hours or the Library Circulation Desk after hours.

 Student Laptop Loaner Program

-The college is increasing the number of loaner laptops available for students who need them, whether for temporary situations like a broken device or for longer periods for students who do not own a computer.
+The college has increased the number of loaner laptops available for students who need them, whether for temporary situations like a broken device or for longer periods for students who do not own a computer.
 Students may approach the User Services Help Desk to loan out a laptop.

 Tech Hubs